PRInTS: Reward Modeling for Long-Horizon Information Seeking: Experiments

 \paragraph{Models.} To evaluate the efficacy and generalizability of \ours, we use three distinct LLMs: Qwen3-32B~\citep{qwen3}, an open-source model with strong reasoning capability; Gemini-2.5-Flash~\citep{gemini}, a closed-source frontier model; and Tongyi DeepResearch-30B-A3B~\citep{tongyi2025deepresearch}, a recently developed agent specifically optimized for long-horizon information-seeking tasks.
-We instantiate ReAct-based agents using these LLMs and evaluate them using the Inspect-Eval~\citep{inspect_eval} evaluation environment.
-Further details on the evaluation environment are provided in~\Cref{appendix:Implementation Details}.
+We instantiate ReAct-based agents using these LLMs.

-\paragraph{Evaluation Benchmarks.} Following recent work on long-horizon information-seeking agents~\citep{Gao2025beyondtenturns,Li2025webthinker,tongyi2025deepresearch}, we assess the effectiveness of PRM-guided reasoning on three benchmarks: FRAMES~\citep{Krishna2025frames}, GAIA~\citep{Mialon2024gaia}, and WebWalkerQA~\citep{Wu2025webwalker}.
-GAIA evaluates general assistant capabilities on complex retrieval and multi-step reasoning tasks spanning three difficulty levels (Level 1-3).
-WebWalkerQA requires agents to traverse webpages to gather evidence across Easy-Hard levels.
-FRAMES contains factual and reasoning-intensive queries that require multiple retrieval steps.
-For Qwen3-32B and DeepResearch agent, we evaluate across FRAMES, GAIA, and WebWalkerQA.
-For Gemini-2.5-Flash, we evaluate on GAIA.
+\paragraph{Benchmarks and Metrics.} Following recent work on long-horizon information-seeking~\citep{Gao2025beyondtenturns,Li2025webthinker,tongyi2025deepresearch}, we assess PRM-guided reasoning on three benchmarks: FRAMES~\citep{Krishna2025frames}, GAIA~\citep{Mialon2024gaia}, and WebWalkerQA~\citep{Wu2025webwalker}.
+We evaluate both Qwen3-32B and DeepResearch agent across all three benchmarks, while Gemini-2.5-Falsh is evaluated on GAIA.
 Further explanations of these benchmarks are provided in~\Cref{appendix:Implementation Details}.

-\paragraph{Evaluation Metric.} Following past work~\citep{Gao2025beyondtenturns,Li2025webthinker,tongyi2025deepresearch}, we adopt the LLM-as-Judge (LasJ) paradigm to measure benchmark performance, which is a standard approach in long-horizon information-seeking research.
+Following past work~\citep{Gao2025beyondtenturns,Li2025webthinker,tongyi2025deepresearch}, we adopt the LLM-as-Judge (LasJ) paradigm to measure benchmark performance, which is a standard approach in long-horizon information-seeking research.
 We use GPT-5 to judge the correctness of final answers.
 All results are reported using Avg@3, defined as the mean accuracy over three independent runs.